-As for the CPCESUs workflow, every project begins as a proposal from an organization, typically some form of government entity.
+As for the CPCESUs workflow (see Figure 2.1 above), every project begins as a proposal from an organization, typically some form of government entity.
 The project is then assigned a Principal Investigator, who negotiates with the organization and the CPCESU as they draft the Task Agreement for the project, which is a contract for how the project is conducted, funded, and reported.
-When the Principal Investigator and the organization both sign the contract, the project is then accepted, and enters the tracking phase.
-During the tracking phase, projects are modified by organizations, which could be anything with the project, but is mainly funding, personel, or time related.
-When a final report for a project has been completed, defunded, or the project has lasted for more than five years, then the project is closed, entering the termination phase as it is archived into the CPCESU database.
+When the Principal Investigator and the federal agency both sign the contract, the project is then accepted and enters the tracking phase.
+During the tracking phase, projects are modified by the federal partner, which could be anything with the project, but is mainly funding, personel, or time related.
+When a final report for a project has been completed or a project has been deallocated resources, then the project is closed, entering the termination phase as it is archived into the CPCESU database.
 While archived, the CPCESU may need to access the project's data again to report on it, give it to a requesting agency, or to distribute some select information to the public.